Chart Color Schemes

 Lindfield features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-The dwelling structure in Lindfield, as evaluated at the latest Census held on 28 August 2016, consisted of 52.2% houses and 47.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metropolitan area had 68.8% houses and 31.3% other dwellings.
-The level of home ownership in Lindfield was at 38.5%, with the remaining dwellings either mortgaged (32.4%) or rented (29.1%).
-The median monthly mortgage repayment in Lindfield was $3,450, below Sydney metro's average of $3,500.
-The median weekly rent figure in Lindfield was recorded at $600, compared to Sydney metro's $630.
-Nationally, Lindfield's median monthly mortgage repayments were significantly higher than the Australian average of $1,863, while median weekly rents were substantially above the national figure of $375.
+The dwelling structure in Lindfield, as recorded at the latest Census, consisted of 52.2% houses and 47.7% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This is compared to Sydney metro's structure which was 68.8% houses and 31.3% other dwellings.
+The home ownership level in Lindfield was at 38.5%, with the remaining dwellings either mortgaged (32.4%) or rented (29.1%).
+The median monthly mortgage repayment in Lindfield was $3,450, which is below Sydney metro's average of $3,500.
+The median weekly rent figure for Lindfield was recorded at $600, compared to Sydney metro's $630.
+Nationally, Lindfield's median monthly mortgage repayments are significantly higher than the Australian average of $1,863, while rents are substantially above the national figure of $375.

 Frequently Asked Questions - Housing